-Since your plant is sitting right on top of the water, the moisture is going to go straight for it.
+Since your plant is sitting right on top of the water, the moisture will go straight for it.

 You can also spritz the leaves of your plant on and off.
 The water will evaporate and your plant will absorb it.

-The only downside to this method is you don’t always know when you should spray your Anthurium plant down.
+The only downside to this method is that you don’t always know when to spray your Anthurium plant down.
 It’s a guessing game.

 Anthurium magnificum plants love fertilizer.
-This is one plant that you don’t want to skimp on the fertilizer when caring for.
+This is one plant that you don’t want to skimp on fertilizer when caring for it.